 What are the essential nutrients for healthy hair?

-For healthy hair, you need proteins, vitamins A, E, and B-vitamins.
+Proteins, vitamins A, E, and B are essential for healthy hair.
 Also, minerals like zinc and iron are key.
 These nutrients help your hair grow strong and look good.

 How do vitamins affect hair growth?